NixOS/nix.dev/source/tutorials/file-sets.md

 ```

 :::{note}
-For now we're using the nixos-unstable channel, since no stable channel has all the features we need yet.
+We're using the `nixos-unstable` channel branch here, since no stable release has all the features needed for this tutorial.
 :::

 Then create a `default.nix` file: